StackStorm-Exchange/exchange-incubator/logicmonitor/README.md

 your LogicMonitor Alerts to your StackStorm environment which provides a way for you to automate your response to any type of alert you receive.

-The LogicMonitor Pack creates a webhook-sensor (a Flask server) that is launched on port 5000 on the machine where StackStorm is installed.
-You must allow internet traffic to reach port 5000 on the machine on which StackStorm has been installed.

 This LogicMonitor Pack must be used in conjunction with a StackStorm Integration inside your LogicMonitor Portal: